ltzone/type-inference-zoo-wasm/WASM_PROTOCOL.md

 - `IU` - Bidirectional with Intersection and Union Types

 ### Output Format
-Your WASI module should output to stdout in JSON format matching the InferenceResult interface:
+Your WASI module should output to stdout in JSON format matching the InferResult interface:

 **Required JSON Structure:**
 ```json